How to take brilliant beach photos: 16 easy tips

 Angles

-Experiment with angles of your shots.
+Experiment with the angles of your shots.
 Taking a photo of the sea straight on is pretty.
 That doesn’t mean you shouldn’t mix it up.
-Take side angle shots of the sea and shore line.
-Stand closer and snap a pic.
-Stand further or higher up if there’s a bridge for example.
+Take side-angle shots of the sea and shoreline.
+Stand closer and snap a picture.
+Stand further or higher up if there’s a bridge, for example.

 Side shot of Arniston beach